yasinosman/yasinosman/README.md

 I study computer engineering at Istanbul University.
 I develop full-stack web based applications with love.

-- 🔭 Currently, I am developing a graphical interface for the communication system of Turkish Air Forces.
+- 🔭 Currently, I am working on the communication system of Turkish Air Forces.
-- :wrench: I use HTML, CSS and Javascript technologies while developing the web interface of this project, and socket technologies to communicate with embedded systems.
+- :wrench: I use React, Redux, Node, MySQL and WebSockets for this project
 - 🌱 Currently learning React Native & Laravel.
 - 💬 You can contact me via social media or send me a mail [here](mailto:yasinosman10@gmail.com)